jch5f/obsidian-paste-image-rename/README.md

   This option is only useful when "Handle all attachments" is enabled.
 	Write a Regex pattern to exclude certain extensions from being handled.
 Only the first line will be used.
+- **Exclude path pattern**

+	Write a Regex pattern to exclude certain paths from being handled.
+Only the first line will be used.
 - **Disable rename notice**

   Turn off this option if you don't want to see the notice when renaming images.